Liquidation of Oil Prospecting Wells

-Project summaryObjective of the Project is to perform over-all environmental and technical works on assessment of technical conditions of underflooded and inundated wells, investigation of their influence on environment and development of rehabilitation measures for liquidation of inundated wells in Mangystau oblast of the Republic of Kazakhstan.
+Project summaryObjective of the Project is to perform over-all environmental and technical works on assessment of technical conditions of underflooded and inundated wells, investigation of their influence on environment and development of rehabilitation measures for their liquidation including inpidual plans for conservation and liquidation of specific inundated wells in Mangystau oblast of the Republic of Kazakhstan.

-In total on the territory of Kazakhstan there are more than 10 thousand oil-and-gas wells and about 360,000 geological and hydrogeological wells drilled by organizations of the Ministry of Geology and the Ministry of Oil and Gas Industry of the former USSR; about 10,000 of these wells are self-outflowing.
+In total on the territory of Kazakhstan there are more than 10 thousand oil-and-gas wells drilled by organizations of the former USSR [1-9].
 Due to the deficit of budget financing most of the wells were temporarily conserved.